Audio Video Recording Policy

 Swedish Medical Center will permit audio and video recording of the birthing experience as long as you agree to and follow all of these procedures:

-- The patient or her legal guardian must consent prior to recording.
+- The patient or legal guardian must consent prior to recording.
 Consent must be noted in the patient’s medical record or on the consent form.

 - Each medical, nursing or other health-care provider present during the labor or delivery must consent verbally or in writing prior to recording.